fed135/Kalm/docs/SPECS.md

 - RESTful API via Socket for Client-Gate-keeper communications.
 Use RAML/swagger to define APIs

+- Can choose between tcp and udp socket channels for app-2-server Great for game servers

 - ZMQ for inter-server communications.

 - No need for a framework.
 Try to use as fewer libraries as possible.